Conrad Thibault: Career

 Thibault's professional career began in the late 1920s with the Philadelphia Grand Opera Company.
 His operatic debut came in 1928 in Puccini's Manon.

 By the early 1930s, he was a regular performer on radio, appearing on such shows as His Master's Voice of the Air, The Maxwell House Showboat, The RCA Victor Show, Music in the Air, and as featured soloist with the orchestras of Ferde Grofé and Gustave Haenschen among others.
+Thibault sang in the radio premiere of “The Maxwell House Show Boat” on June 15, 1933.
 In 1934-1935, he had the singing role of Jack Hamilton on The Gibson Family on NBC radio.
-In 1946-1947, he was a singer on The American Melody Hour radio program on the Blue Network.
+In 1946-1947, he was a singer on The American Melody Hour radio program on the Blue Network/CBS.
 He also was heard regularly on The Chicago Theater of the Air, The Rochester Philharmonic Orchestra broadcasts, The Joe Cook Show, and The Packard Hour.

 He made several 78 rpm recordings for the RCA Victor Red Seal label.
 He was also heard on numerous radio transcriptions produced and recorded by the World Broadcasting Company.
 Decca Records released several 78 rpm sides by Conrad Thibault in the 1940s.

 In 1949 he became emcee for the ABC Television show The Jacques Fray Music Room, holding that position from August through October.
 In the 1950s he sang for the inauguration of President Dwight D. Eisenhower.

 Thibault's repertoire was varied, including baroque arias, spirituals, Wagnerian opera, art songs, Broadway tunes, and patriotic songs.
 He was known to be personable in concerts, and was expressive with his hands.